-If making a monetary contribution or a donation of goods does not appeal to you, consider volunteering your time to your favorite cause.
-Nursing homes, animal shelters, hospitals, and soup kitchens are all wonderful places to volunteer.
-While the time you volunteer is not tax deductible, any out-of-pocket expenses associated with volunteering are usually deductible.
+If making a monetary contribution or a donation of goods is not possible at this time, consider volunteering your time to your favorite cause.
+Elder services, animal shelters, hospitals, and soup kitchens are all wonderful places to volunteer.
+While the time you volunteer is not taxdeductible, any out-of-pocket expenses associated with volunteering are usually deductible.
 For example, travel expenses to and from the volunteer site, as well as parking fees and tolls may be deducted.